This is almost everything you need to know about me. If you want more, then we’ll need to start dating.

 The internet age of online publishing provides an opportunity for personal creative expression, whether anyone pays attention or not.
 A personal web log such as this seems to me to be much like a marriage.
 You’re there.
 You say things.
 No one really listens.
 Rinse.
 Repeat.

 You may choose to ignore all my musings and ramblings, but you’ll be a better person if you read them all.
 Aloud.
-And in the shower.
+In the shower.
 Make sure to rinse and dry.
-And leave something in the tip jar.
+It’s a requirement.
+Oh, and leave something in the tip jar.